-The Board consists of eight directors of whom four are executive, one non-executive and three independent and non-executive.
-The Company considers directors with one or more relationships as set out in the Code as non-independent.
-Among the said relationships are the relationship with the Company, its related corporation, its 10% shareholders or its officers who could interfere, or be reasonably perceived to interfere, with the independent director's judgement.
+The Board currently consists of seven directors of who three are executive, one non-executive and three independent and non-executive.
+The Company considers directors with one or more relationships as set out in the Code and directors associated with substantial shareholders as non-independent.
+Among the said relationships under the Code are the relationship with the Company, its related corporation, its 10% shareholders or its officers who could interfere, or be reasonably perceived to interfere, with the independent director's judgement.
 Board members possess a range of core competencies in accounting, finance, business management, industry and market knowledge that provide effective direction for the Group.
-Representations from two substantial shareholders coupled with the independent element on the Board-comprising business leaders and professionals with a diversity of knowledge and experience-enables objective exercise of commercial judgement and provides appropriate checks and balances on managerial decisions.
+Representations from two substantial shareholders coupled with the independent element on the Board - comprising business leaders and professionals with a diversity of knowledge and experience - enables objective exercise of commercial judgement and provides appropriate checks and balances on managerial decisions.
 The Board has reviewed its size, having regard to the scope and nature of the operations of the Company.
 Considering the nature of the Group's core businesses, the Board is satisfied that the size of the Board is reasonable.
 The Board is also satisfied that the directors are fully qualified to carry out their responsibilities and bring the required experience to the Board to provide the Group the direction required.
 The Board will continue to review its size and skill set on a regular basis.

 Non-executive directors continue to constructively challenge and help develop the strategy for business operations and review the performance of Management.
 To facilitate a more effective check on Management, non-executive directors are also encouraged to meet and do so regularly without Management's presence.
-Non-executive directors also meet with Management informally to gain a better understanding of the pressures and opportunities faced by the Group and to provide support and direction.
+Non-executive directors also meet with Management regularly to gain a better understanding of the pressures and opportunities faced by the Group and to provide support and direction.

 The independence of each director is assessed by the Company's Nomination Committee with reference to the guidelines set out in the Code.
 In assessing the independence of the directors, the Nomination Committee has reviewed the various relationships and circumstances set out under the Code which may render a director to be non-independent.
 After due review, the Nomination Committee considers Mr Pratap Chinnan Nambiar to be an independent director of the Company.
-For the purpose of evaluating the true independence of directors who have served beyond nine years from the date of their first appointment, a special committee of the Board comprising Mr Kartar Singh Thakral ("Mr Kartar"), Mr Nambiar and Mr Jaginder Singh Pasricha was formed to set out the criteria for the basis of the evaluation.
-The evaluation criteria included reviewing of past records and performance as well as level of commitment to determine whether such directors have acted, and are likely to continue to act, in the best interests of the shareholders in an independent manner despite their long tenure.
-Using these criteria as a basis for its decision, the special committee conducted a rigorous evaluation on Mr Natarajan Subramaniam, the Chairman of the Board and Mr Lee Ying Cheun and recommended to the Nomination Committee and the Board that both the Chairman and Mr Lee continue to be independent though they have been directors for more than nine years.
+For the purpose of evaluating the true independence of directors who have served beyond nine years from the date of their first appointment, a special committee of the Board comprising Mr Kartar Singh Thakral ("Mr Kartar"), Mr Nambiar and Mr Jaginder Singh Pasricha was formed in 2012 to set out the criteria for the basis for the evaluation.
+The evaluation criteria included reviewing past records and performance as well as level of commitment to determine whether such directors have acted, and are likely to continue to act, in the best interests of the shareholders in an independent manner despite their long tenure.
+Using these criteria as a basis for its decision, the special committee conducts a rigorous evaluation annually on non-executive long serving director to determine their independence.
+The special committee had, after their annual evaluation, recommended to the Nomination Committee and the Board that both the Chairman and Mr Lee Ying Cheun continue to be independent though they have been directors for more than nine years.
 The Nomination Committee and the Board, after due review, consider both the Chairman and Mr Lee as independent directors.